Centennial Journal

 Announcing #PaulHarris100

 Announcing #PaulHarris100, a festive, revelatory year of activities celebrating the art and life of the restless, experimental postmodernist Paul Harris (1925–2018), who, 100 years after his birth, continues to evade definition materially, thematically, and aesthetically.
 The centennial includes new scholarship, special online/offline collaborations, public programs, work on view, and more. #PaulHarris100 takes place as the estate begins processing and digitizing Harris’s archives in order to encourage fresh study and appreciation of the highly versatile artist who worked in string, fabric, papier mâché, bronze, concrete, plaster, crayon, and lithography.
-As of the celebration’s debut, a host of institutions have contributed rare archival material, including the Archives of American Art, California College of the Arts, the Los Angeles County Museum of Art, the Museum of Modern Art, the San Francisco Museum of Modern Art, the San Francisco Art Institute, and Stanford University, which will be shared and contextualized on a striking new microsite—rich with work in every medium and period of the artist’s life and featuring a brand and visual identity that relates to the hues across the artist’s bodies of work—and in social @PaulHarrisEstate.
+As of the celebration’s debut, a host of institutions have contributed rare archival material, including the Archives of American Art, Smithsonian Institution; California College of the Arts; the Los Angeles County Museum of Art; the Museum of Modern Art; the San Francisco Museum of Modern Art; the San Francisco Art Institute; and Stanford University, which will be shared and contextualized on a striking new microsite—rich with work in every medium and period of the artist’s life and featuring a brand and visual identity that relates to the hues across the artist’s bodies of work—and in social @PaulHarrisEstate.

 Undated photograph, Paul Harris Archives

-Woman Smelling Her Roses, 1966, acrylic resin and ink on textile and wood, 60 x 24 x 42 inches
+Woman Smelling Her Roses, 1966, acrylic resin and ink on textile and wood, 60 x 24 x 42 inches, Paul Harris Archives

 Art historian and art critic Jessica Holmes, and former deputy director of the Calder Foundation, looks at his work in fiber, plaster, concrete, and bronze, the latter of which she argues, that, “in step with other midcentury artists … who took cues from a previous generation of sculptors like Henry Moore and Alberto Giacometti, expanding the possibilities of what was regarded as a classical medium